 The home now meets all the clients’ day to day living requirements and demonstrates the best of both worlds: tradition and modernity.

-Sherbrooke Constructions was also acknowledged by the industry when this home was runner-up (silver medal) in the HIA Victorian Housing Award Best Renovation/Addition category.
+Sherbrooke Design and Construction was also acknowledged by the industry when this home was runner-up (silver medal) in the HIA Victorian Housing Award Best Renovation/Addition category.

 Want to get in contact?